Tilmann talks about the development of SuitePad, his recent visit to the factory in China, and where SuitePad is headed!

 But, for those hotels that need or want to offer their guests that little bit more, that extra bit on top, we were asked to offer something for these customers – and so we've answered with the SuitePad 10.
 The SuitePad 10 is not only just a bigger SuitePad with a bigger screen, although it does have a bigger and better screen, of course, it's also more powerful, has better speakers, better VOIP capabilities for placing phone calls.
 Overall, it will be just that little bit more premium than the SuitePad 8.

 Philipp: What will be the next big milestones on the SuitePad roadmap in terms of products?

 Tilmann: So, we're still very much occupied with getting this SuitePad 10 out the door and we'll be focusing a lot of our attention on that.
 But of course, we're constantly working on new things.
 In China, I had the opportunity to spend at least two days working extensively on a new project that we will be launching in the next year.
 I can't tell you much about it right now, but all I will say is that I'm very excited about it already!

 Philipp: Keeping us in suspense I see!
 Well Tilmann, thank you very much for giving us such an in-depth insight into how SuitePads are produced and the business as a whole.

 Tilmann: Thank you for having me, it was my pleasure.

 *This interview is the kick-off for a series of blog posts documenting Tilmann’s recent trip to the SuitePad factory in Shenzhen, China.
-Check back soon to find out all about the factory, how SuitePads are produced, and to get a detailed insight into how SuitePad ensure their products meet the highest standards.
+You'll find out all about the factory, how SuitePads are produced, and get a detailed insight into how SuitePad ensures its products meet the highest standards.